AIAppliedUK/sg-identity-techdocs/src/scotaccount-complete-guide.md

 However, progressive consent also requires careful implementation to avoid creating frustrating user experiences.
 Your service should clearly communicate when additional verification will be required and provide smooth transitions between different levels of access.

+### Complete 20-Step Verified Attributes Flow

+This section documents the exact 20-step verified attributes flow as defined in the authoritative PlantUML specification.
+Each step is reproduced exactly as specified, including original terminology and typos for technical accuracy.

+**Prerequisites:**
+- User must be authenticated and present
+- Dual-flow requirement: Basic authentication followed by verified attributes flow
+- User presence required throughout the process

+**Detailed Step-by-Step Flow:**

+1. **User autheticated to DIS present on RP web app.**
+   - *Note: User is already authenticated to your service and present in the browser session*

+2. **Decides logged in user requires IDV**
+   - *Your service determines that identity verification (IDV) is needed for the current user*

+3. **Get latest config from /well-known**
+   - *Retrieve current ScotAccount configuration from discovery endpoint*

+4. **Get latest public key**
+   - *Fetch current JWKS from ScotAccount's public key endpoint*

+5. **Prep Authentication Request, code_challengechallenge and code_verifier**
+   - *Generate PKCE parameters and prepare authentication request*
+   - *Note: Scope = openid, scotaccount.gpg45.medium*

+6. **Redirect to AuthorsationEndpoint...**
+   - *Send user to ScotAccount's authorization endpoint*

+7. **...with Authentication Request and code_challenge**
+   - *User arrives at ScotAccount with your authentication request parameters*

+8. **User consents to IDV**
+   - *User provides consent for identity verification data sharing*

+9. **If consnet store the auth code challenge and its method**
+   - *ScotAccount stores PKCE challenge parameters upon user consent*

+10. **Redirect to redirecturi......**
+    - *ScotAccount redirects user back to your service*

+11. **...with auth code**
+    - *User returns to your callback URL with authorization code*

+12. **Request tokens with code and Code_verfier**
+    - *Exchange authorization code for tokens using PKCE verifier*
+    - *Send: auth code, code_verifier, private_jwt*

+13. **verifies the code challenge and code and private_jwt**
+    - *ScotAccount validates all authentication parameters*

+14. **Return Tokens.**
+    - *Receive: id_token, access_token, refresh_token*

+15. **Check Sigs on ID Token and Access Token**
+    - *Validate cryptographic signatures on received tokens*

+16. **Request resultes jwt**
+    - *Make request to attributes endpoint*
+    - *Send: acess_token, private_jwt*

+17. **verify access token and private_jwt**
+    - *ScotAccount validates tokens and client assertion*

+18. **send results jwt**
+    - *ScotAccount returns verified attributes in JWT format*

+19. **Check Sigs on results jwt**
+    - *Validate signature on the attributes JWT*

+20. **verify sub uuid in results jwt is the same as ID Token.**
+    - *Ensure user UUID matches between ID token and attributes JWT*

+**Critical Implementation Notes:**

+- **Dual-Flow Requirement**: This is a separate flow that follows initial authentication
+- **User Presence**: User must be actively present and consent to each attribute request
+- **Token Scope**: Access tokens are scoped specifically to requested verified attributes
+- **Security Validation**: Each JWT must be cryptographically validated
+- **UUID Matching**: The sub claim must be consistent across all tokens for security

+## Business Rules for Verified Attributes

+Understanding these business rules is critical for implementing verified attributes correctly and providing a good user experience:

+### Prerequisites and Validation Rules

+**1. Authentication First**
+You must first authenticate a user and check (using the UUID) whether you still require any verified attribute/s.

+**2. Avoid Duplicate Requests**
+You should not request verified attributes that you have previously been provided.
+Implement local storage and checking mechanisms to avoid sending repeated requests for the same verified attributes, which could create loops for the user.

+### ScotAccount Response Behavior

+**3. Best Effort Attribute Provision**
+ScotAccount will return as many of the verified attributes as it can - from none to all.
+For various reasons (e.g., data not available, ScotAccount unable to verify the data, user doesn't give permission, user cancels etc.), it may not always be possible to provide all requested attributes.

+**4. Partial Success Handling**
+Your service must be designed to handle any permutation of requested attributes being returned - this could be any combination from none to all requested attributes.

+### User Consent and Token Management

+**5. User Presence Requirement**
+The user needs to be present and give their permission - no long-lived access/refresh tokens are available for the attribute endpoint.

+**6. Per-Flow Token Issuance**
+Tokens are issued 'per flow' - each verified attributes request requires a fresh authentication flow with active user participation.

+### Flow Management

+**7. Multiple Flows Permitted**
+Multiple auth code flows can be run separately to request multiple verified attributes.
+For example, a service may ask for some verified attributes at the beginning of a user's application process, but later determine that additional verified attributes are required.

+**8. Avoid Repeated Requests**
+Services must avoid sending repeated requests for the same verified attributes, which could create frustrating loops for the user.

+### Implementation Guidelines

+**Essential Implementation Practices:**

+- **Check Local Data First**: Always check your local database to see what verified attributes you already have for the user before initiating new flows
+- **Progressive Requests**: Request additional attributes only when they become functionally necessary
+- **Graceful Degradation**: Design your service to function with partial attribute sets
+- **Clear User Communication**: Explain to users why specific attributes are needed and when
+- **Efficient Caching**: Store received verified attributes appropriately to avoid unnecessary re-requests

 ### Attribute Data Structure and Validation

 Verified attributes are returned in a structured JSON format within a signed JWT that includes both the actual attribute data and comprehensive verification metadata.
 Understanding this structure is essential for properly extracting and validating the information your service receives.